greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/gpsupport.html.md

 :   Replicate tool to all hosts.

 version
-:   Display the GPMT version.
+:   Display the gpsupport version.

 ## <a id="globopts"></a>Global Options